CanDIG/playwright-runbook/README.md

 - Component rendering
 - Button clicks
 - URL redirection
-- Display of expected results (e.g., number of cohorts, patients)
+- Display of expected results (e.g., number of programs, patients)

 All UI tests should be placed in the `ui-tests` folder and use the `.ui.ts` extension for proper test matching.